WiFi as WAN Utilization and Tips

 While WAW is definitely a very useful tool, it does have its downsides.
 One unfortunate truth of WiFi as WAN is that the speeds will always be slower versus connecting directly to the source network.
 This is primarily caused by two factors: environmental noise and distance from the source.

 Distance from the WiFi source also impacts the speeds you’ll see from a WAW connection.
 The further away your WAW device is from the source (the campground WiFi, Starbuck’s network, or whatever it may be), the weaker the WiFi signal is going to be and bigger hit your speeds are going to take.
 For example, let’s say you’ve got a large home and your WiFi router isn’t broadcasting the signal far enough.
-To extend the WiFi range, you get a WAW device like the Pepwave Surf Mini to pick up the WiFi signal from your primary router and rebroadcast it to the area of the house the router isn’t reaching.
+To extend the WiFi range, you get a WAW device like the Pepwave Surf SOHO to pick up the WiFi signal from your primary router and rebroadcast it to the area of the house the router isn’t reaching.
 When you connect your PC to your primary WiFi router, you see download speeds of 20mbps and upload speeds of 5mbps.
-After configuring the Pepwave Surf Mini, you connect your PC to the Mini’s WiFi network and see that you’re only getting download speeds of 10mbps and upload speeds of 2.5mbps.
-You lost 50% of the speed just by using WiFi as WAN!
+After configuring the Pepwave Surf SOHO, you connect your PC to the new WiFi network and see that you’re only getting download speeds of 10mbps and upload speeds of 2.5mbps.
+You lost 50% of the speed just by using WiFi as WAN.
+Interference and distance both affect your possibly speed loss, and every situation is different.

 Again, connecting via WiFi as WAN is always going to be slower than connecting directly to the source.
 In most cases this isn’t a huge deal, and often there aren’t any real alternatives (for example, if your goal is to be able to use your iPhone’s hotspot as the internet source for an ethernet-only device like an IP phone, you’re going to have to use a WiFi as WAN router since there’s no way to connect an ethernet cable to the iPhone!).
 But of course you will want to minimize the speed loss as much as possible.
 Here are a few tips and tricks for maximizing your WAW connection:

 *note: compatibility with all WiFi networks cannot be guaranteed for any model.
-Networks requiring authentication on a "splash page" (e.g. Starbucks WiFi) in particular can be hit or miss.
+Networks requiring authentication on a "splash page" (e.g. Starbucks WiFi, some campgrounds) in particular can be hit or miss.